amanbolat/furutsu/README.md

 Mocked purchase (a payment gateway is not required, but a route must exist in the backend validating the payment).
 An address does not need to be entered.

-## Requirements
+### Requirements
-**Architecture diagrams.**
+- Architecture diagrams.
-Single-page frontend app (cannot use an existing online stores such as Prestashop).
+- Single-page frontend app (cannot use an existing online stores such as Prestashop).
-Backend RESTful web service written in GoLang.
+- Backend RESTful web service written in GoLang.
-Users must be able to return to their cart after closing the browser, and see the previous items that were added.
+- Users must be able to return to their cart after closing the browser, and see the previous items that were added.

-## Cart Rules
+### Cart Rules
-If 7 or more apples are added to the cart, a 10% discount is applied to all apples.
+- If 7 or more apples are added to the cart, a 10% discount is applied to all apples.
-For each set of 4 pears and 2 bananas, a 30% discount is applied, to each set.
+- For each set of 4 pears and 2 bananas, a 30% discount is applied, to each set.
-These sets must be added to their own cart item entry.
+- These sets must be added to their own cart item entry.
-If pears or bananas already exist in the cart, this discount must be recalculated when new pears or bananas are added.
+- If pears or bananas already exist in the cart, this discount must be recalculated when new pears or bananas are added.

-A coupon code can be used to get a 30% discount on oranges, if applied to the cart, otherwise oranges are full price.
+- A coupon code can be used to get a 30% discount on oranges, if applied to the cart, otherwise oranges are full price.
-**Can only be applied once.**
+- A coupon can only be applied once.
-Has an configurable expiry timeout (10 seconds for testing purposes) once generated.
+- It has a configurable expiry timeout (10 seconds for testing purposes) once generated.

 ### The following totals must be shown:
 Total price.